isabelafaraujo/Django-template/README.md

 pip install django djangorestframework
 ```

 3. Now the packages related to the API will be created inside the project folder, so be careful to type the following command inside the correct directory.
-This step is very important
+This step is very important:
    1. Note: library can be renamed to a setup
 ```
 django-admin startproject library .
 ```

-4. The next step is to install the application inside the created folder, one API can have many applications, in this case, it is going to be called Registration, since it will simulate a data registration
+4. The next step is to install the application inside the created folder, one API can have many applications, in this case, it is going to be called Registration, since it will simulate a data registration:
 ```
 django-admin startapp registration
 ```

-At this point it is possible to start the application using the command
+At this point it is possible to start the application using the command:
 ```
 python manage.py runserver
 ```

 ### Configuration

 Django by default creates a MySQL database.
 To finish configuring this part of the project, some settings are required.
-First, a database migration is requested so that some standard tables are created
+First, a database migration is requested so that some standard tables are created.
 ```
 python manage.py migrate
 ```

 #### File: settings.py

-You can access all the project's settings in the file settings.py, including the settings for the database that was created
+You can access all the project's settings in the file settings.py, including the settings for the database that was created.

 ##### File: settings.py - Installed apps

 In the installed files section you need to add all the applications that were included during the creation of the project.
 In this example, the registration application has been created, so at the end of the list the name will be added according to the name you created.
-It is also necessary to inform which framework is being used, in this case 'rest_framework' must be added to the end of the list too
+It is also necessary to inform which framework is being used, in this case 'rest_framework' must be added to the end of the list too.

 ### API files